A strengthened bound on the number of states required to characterize maximum parsimony distance

 Therefore, for each $k\in\{1,\ldots,r\}$, $S_k^1$ contains at most one state that also occurs in at least one more subtree, say $S_j^1$ (with $k\neq j$).
 Thus, for each $k \in \{1,\ldots,r\}$ we have one state used by $\chi$ which is unique to subtree $S_k^1$.
 This leads to $r$ different states which label precisely half of the leaves of $T_1$.
-The leaves that are then still unlabelled altogether require at least one more state, so $\chi$ employs at least $r+1$ states, a contradiction to the choice of $\chi$ as a character that employs at most $r$ states.
-Thus, our assumption that such a character exists was wrong.
+The leaves that are then still unlabelled altogether require at least one more state, so $\chi$ employs at least $r+1$ states.
 This shows that every character obtaining $d_{\mathrm{MP}}(T_1,T_2)$ must employ at least $r+1$ states. \end{itemize} This completes the proof. \end{proof}